tensorchord/envd/ROADMAP.md

     - [Customize the base images](https://github.com/tensorchord/envd/issues/261)
 - **Runtime**
     - [Add agent to collect metrics in the container (or in the host)](https://github.com/tensorchord/envd/issues/218).
 We need to collect and show the metrics of GPUs/CPUs to users, maybe via a web-based UI.
     - [Support buildkitd moby worker in dockerd 22.06-beta](https://github.com/tensorchord/envd/issues/51).
-It is a huge enhancement which accelarates the build process.
+It is a huge enhancement which accelerates the build process.
 We use moby worker in docker 22.06, and fallback to docker worker in docker 20.10.
 - **Ecosystem**
     - [Contribute the vscode-envd extension](https://github.com/tensorchord/vscode-envd)
     - Provide web-based UI